Tips for New Families Moving to Brisbane

 Know what to expect when moving to Brisbane

 Brisbane is the third largest city in Australia, with a population of over two million people.
 The beautiful Brisbane River snakes its way around the city, and leads out to Moreton Bay.
-While the coast in Brisbane is more wetland than beaches, the Gold Coast and Sunshine Coast are within easy reach for a fun day trip, and the man-made beach and lagoon at South Bank Parklands bring the beach to the city for all to enjoy.
+While the coast in Brisbane is more wetland than beaches, the Gold Coast and Sunshine Coast are within easy reach for a fun day trip from Brisbane, and the man-made beach and lagoon at South Bank Parklands bring the beach to the city for all to enjoy.
 Brisbane has all of the services and facilities you would expect of a modern, cosmopolitan city, as well as a diverse range of leisure and cultural services, world-class attractions and amazing year-round weather.
 You can find more information about Brisbane here.

 Find an awesome place to live